mmesoai/Omarim-AI/src/OMARIM_AI_SYSTEM_ARCHITECTURE.md

 - **`generateAppBlueprint`:** Creates a technical spec from an app idea.
 - **`generateSiteBlueprint`:** Creates a website plan from a business idea.
 - **`classifyInboundReply`:** Analyzes inbound emails for sentiment and category.
+- **`answerCustomerQuery`:** Answers questions about a system using its blueprint as a knowledge source.
 - **`convertSpeechToText` & `convertTextToSpeech`:** The core voice interaction tools.
 - **`getOmarimAiCapabilities`:** A tool that allows the AI to be self-aware of its own features, which it uses to answer questions about itself.